The3DP/The3DP/README.md

 <p align="center">Updating Python to HTML

  ##
-For some reason, my number of contributions went down from around 1,200 to 1,073.
+For some reason, my number of contributions went down from around 1,200 to 1,075.
  I do not know how this happened, but it is pretty strange.
  Github, if you are reading this, than PLEASE FIX THIS ISSUE.
+For now on, I am pausing any activity out of fear that Github will erase my contributions.
+Thank you dfor understanding.